Skip to main content

 When you purchase a home using a reAlpha real estate company, you may be eligible to receive up to 1% of the home's purchase price back as a credit at closing.

-If you also finance through reAlpha Mortgage, that benefit can increase to up to 1.5% back, helping offset upfront closing costs - without changing your loan terms or monthly payment.
+If you also finance through reAlpha Mortgage - whether that's a standard pre-approved loan or a VA loan - that benefit can increase to up to 1.5% back, helping offset upfront closing costs - without changing your loan terms or monthly payment.

 The Smart Next Step

-Before choosing a city -or touring homes that move fast - clarity matters.
+Before choosing a city - or touring homes in a fast-moving, low-crime market - clarity matters.

 FAQs

-What are the safest cities in North Carolina to live in (2026)?
+What are the safest cities to live in North Carolina (2026)?

 What is the safest city in North Carolina?